It looks like you are visiting this site

 Hotels

 Hotel lobbies also benefit from the natural reassurance provided by flowers.
 A visitor’s arrival at a hotel should be stress-free and happy, and the presence of flowers enhances both of these feelings, and also improves the perception of value and luxury.
 Keeping flowers on the main desk may help with handling any difficulties the guest is experiencing by creating a calming atmosphere.
 As Dr Haviland-Jones lead researcher of this study, stated: “Flowers bring about positive emotional feelings in those who enter a room.
 They make the space more welcoming and create a sharing atmosphere.’
-At Planteria we offer posy flower arrangements and flowers for restaurants to help make your hotel, bar, or restaurant the best it can be. flowers blog 2
+At Planteria we offer posy flower arrangements and flowers for restaurants to help make your hotel, bar, or restaurant the best it can be.
+Planteria group

 Offices